Woahingjoe/Losing-Brain-Cells-idle/README.md

 Features how many brain cells were lost, ways to increase amount lost, and money.
 This uses bootstrap 4.0 as of writing this.

-Version 1.51:
+Version 1.52:
-- Loading should be fixed, need testing.
+- Loading now has a warning screen
+- Deleting saves is now a thing, and a warning screen

 Issues not yet resolved:
 - Bad/ not fleshed out progression,
 - No end goal,
-- No way to delete save yet,
-- No confirmations when saving,
-- No warning or confirmations when loading